Horse racing: United States

 The American Stud Book was started in 1868, prompting the beginning of organized horse racing in the United States.
 There were 314 tracks operating in the United States by 1890; and in 1894, the American Jockey Club was formed.

-The Pleasanton Fairgrounds Racetrack at the Alameda County Fairgrounds is the oldest remaining horse racing track in America, dating from 1858, when it was founded by the sons of the Spaniard Don Agustín Bernal.
+The Pleasanton Fairgrounds Racetrack at the Alameda County Fairgrounds in California is the oldest remaining horse racing track in America, dating from 1858, when it was founded by the sons of the Spaniard Don Agustín Bernal.

-Belmont Park is located at the western edge of the Hempstead Plains.
+Belmont Park is located at the western edge of the Hempstead Plains in New York.
 Its mile-and-a-half main track is the largest dirt Thoroughbred racecourse in the world, and it has the sport's largest grandstand.

-One of the latest major horse tracks opened in the United States was the Meadowlands Racetrack, opened in 1977 for Thoroughbred racing.
+One of the latest major horse tracks opened in the United States was the Meadowlands Racetrack in New Jersey, opening in 1977 for Thoroughbred and Harness racing.
 It is the home of the Meadowlands Cup.
-Other more recently opened tracks include Remington Park, Oklahoma City, opened in 1988, and Lone Star Park in the Dallas–Fort Worth Metroplex, opened in 1997; the latter track hosted the prestigious Breeders' Cup series of races in 2004.
+Other more recently opened tracks include Remington Park, Oklahoma City, opened in 1988, Sam Houston Race Park in the Houston metro area, opened in 1994, and Lone Star Park in the Dallas–Fort Worth Metroplex, opened in 1997; the latter track hosted the prestigious Breeders' Cup series of races in 2004.

 Thoroughbred horse racing in the United States has its own Hall of Fame in Saratoga Springs, New York.
 The Hall of Fame honors remarkable horses, jockeys, owners, and trainers.